Inference power pilot: NVL72 fleet power management

 Part 3: Deactivate the Topology Before the Baseline Run

-We activated the topology in Part 2, rather than waiting until Part 6, so any DPS-to-BMC issue would surface at setup time rather than immediately before the 5-rack managed run.
-The connectivity check (dpsctl check connection) and the activation in Part 2 both passed; deactivate now so the unmanaged baseline in Part 5 runs with DPS out of the control path.
+We activated the topology in Part 2, rather than waiting until Part 6, so any DPS-to-BMC issue would surface at setup time rather than immediately before the 4-rack managed run.
+The BMC health check (dpsctl verify bmc-health) and the activation in Part 2 both passed; deactivate now so the unmanaged baseline in Part 5 runs with DPS out of the control path.

 dpsctl topology deactivate --topology maxlps-pilot